-Bridge construction is scheduled to start in 2019 and 2021 with two bridges removed and replaced each of the construction years.
+Bridge construction is scheduled to start in 2019 or 2020, with a second construction season in 2021.
+Two bridges would be removed and replaced during each of the construction years.
 Construction is anticipated to occur over an approximately 4.5-month period within each construction year.
+Construction is likely to occur in June, consistent with BMPs BIO-4 and BIO-7, and continue through October.